genomicsITER/sexQC-for-NGS-data/README.md

 ### Code for the `Heuristic` approach ###

-&nbsp;&nbsp;Detailed <a href="https://github.com/genomicsITER/sexQC-for-NGS-data/codes/sex-check_heuristic-inference.md">code</a> with command usage for the`Heuristic`.
+&nbsp;&nbsp;Detailed <a href="https://github.com/genomicsITER/sexQC-for-NGS-data/codes/sex-check_heuristic-inference.md">code</a> with command usage for `Sexi-Heuristic`.

 <p align="right">
   <a href="#sex-check-qc" title="Up">